The 10 Do’s & Don’ts of Divorce

 Don’t forget to update important legal documents.
 If you have estate planning or financial documents that include your ex, be sure to consult with your attorney as soon as possible to determine if these need to be updated.

 Don’t forget to keep a record.
 Keeping careful notes of communications and calendars may come in handy if your case ends up in litigation.
 It is also helpful to communicate in writing as those can be used as evidence as well.
 Your communications should be factual and focused on resolving the issue, and not an opportunity to vent about what happened in the past.

 If you have questions about divorce, please contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.